iExecBlockchainComputing/iexec-doc/worker.rst

 Be a worker
 ===========

+A worker is an essential actor of the infrastructure.
+It will be in charge of performing the works submitted by the users.
+It is part of a worker pool.
+A worker will be rewarded some RLC for every work it performs.

 Start a worker in docker
 ------------------------

-The easiest way to deploy a worker on a machine is to use docker.
+The easiest way to deploy a worker on a machine (thus to participate and earn some RLC) is to use docker.
 For this, you need to have docker already installed on the machine.
 You can follow the instructions on the `docker website <https://docs.docker.com/install/>`_ to install it.

 **From a script provided by the scheduler**